 Crash into Hello: Lottie and Jack, while each independently investigating the Case of the Unwelcome Visitor.

-Create Your Own Villain: At least according to Mimi, she and her bullying nemesis Camille have actually been best friends once - until the day Mimi couldn't keep a very embarrassing secret that Camille told her....
+Create Your Own Villain: According to Mimi, she and her bullying nemesis Camille have actually been best friends once - until the day Mimi couldn't keep a very embarrassing secret that Camille told her....

 Deal with the Devil: For Linton and Sonny, asking for help from Erin is this.
 Given that she makes them promise her a favor and sign it in blood, and was previously seen trapped in Hell, they may be more correct than they think...